Key Things to Know About the Financial Affidavit

 Read: What is a Resolution Plan Date?

-Do I Have To Do More Than One Financial Affidavit?
+Do I Have To Do More Than One Financial Affidavit in Connecticut?

 Yes, you will almost certainly have to execute and file more than one financial affidavit during the course of your family law matter.
 This is because — as with many parts of the discovery process — there is an ongoing duty to provide updates to the other side and to the court.
 Unless there are multiple major changes to your finances, though, typically the first version requires most of the heavy lifting.